 SENIOR SEMINAR AND/OR SENIOR PROJECT

 Students pursuing K-12 teaching certifications, whether in elementary/middle school instruction or in secondary English teaching must meet the requirements of the LITT program and the EDUC program, along with other State-mandated requirements.
 This will necessitate more than the minimum 128 credit hours for completion.
 Students should consult the School of Education for a full explanation of certification requirements.
 Students who intend to apply to Stockton’s Teacher Education program are encouraged to select a second preceptor from the EDUC program.

 The program offers four concentrations: Literary Studies, Creative Writing, Theatre/English, and Secondary English Certification.
-Each of these concentrations is a sequence of courses drawn from this program and from other programs in the College that prepare students for a range of careers.
+Each of these concentrations is a sequence of courses drawn from this program and from other programs in the University that prepare students for a range of careers.

 Employers today value strong writing, communication and analytical skills.
 These skills are the foundation of a B.A. in Literature.
 Among its career paths, the program prepares students for graduate studies in literature or creative writing; however, the degree may also lead to careers in education, law, journalism, publishing, web-based communications, advertising, public relations, civil service, business, non-profit or higher education administration or library and information science.